 Analytics Canvas has been the most powerful connector for Google Analytics for over a decade.
-Having worked with the Google Analytics team since 2010 as Trusted Testers, developing extensively on GA APIs including the new Google Analytics Data API for GA4, we have yet to come across a connector as comprehensive and capable as ours.
+Having worked with the Google Analytics API team since 2010 as Trusted Testers, developing extensively on GA APIs including the new Google Analytics Data API for GA4 and the GA4 BigQuery event export, we have yet to come across a connector as comprehensive and capable as ours.

 We've tackled the GA reporting challenges that our customers have struggled with; sampling, multiple accounts, huge data volumes, etc., and included those solutions directly in our connectors.

 And it shows.
 Analysts, consultants, and developers around the world have used our software to make over 100 Million API calls and counting.
 They depend on Analytics Canvas to query thousands of Views, analyze millions of rows, schedule complex workflows, and deliver data where and when it's needed.

 We've taken everything we've learned over the years and applied it to our new connectors for GA4.
 But this time we've built it our leading-edge cloud infrastructure, taking things to a whole new level!

 Introducing the new Google Analytics Data API integration [GA4] in Analytics Canvas Online!

 We pushed the limits of the GA4 Data API, overcoming query complexity limits, managing quota, and delivering results where less sophisticated integrations fail.
 This makes our connector ideal for:

 - avoiding the new quota limits, and more.

 But most importantly, we’ve developed these solutions with a focus on analysts who work with GA data as part of their reporting responsibilities.